 The details of this procedure vary slightly from vendor to vendor, but the general workflow is the same.
 These services generally return completed translations pretty quickly.
 I’ve seen turnaround times of just a few minutes with some providers, and in general most jobs are completed within 24 hours.
 The usual caveat applies that if you are using an uncommon language pair, it will often take longer due to translator scarcity.

 The main weakness of these services is that the translators do not see the source material within the context of your application or surrounding material.
-This is not the vendor’s fault, its just a byproduct of this translation method.
+This is not the vendor’s fault, it’s just a byproduct of this translation method.
 You can help translators by providing style guides, a term glossary, and instructions (screenshots are ideal, but generally impractical to generate).
 The results are generally good, much better than machine translation, though not as a good as translations that are proofed by testers who can see them in context.

 The leading vendors in terms of fully automated translation include the following:

 Gengo — one of the first, and probably the most technically astute translation agency in operation today.
 This is my go-to recommendation for software developers who need to incorporate translation into an automated process.
 Prices generally range from 5 to 14 cents per word depending on language and quality level.
 Note that Gengo was recently acquired by Lionbridge, but continues to operate as an independent business unit.

 Transfluent — Transfluent, like Gengo, is an API based translation platform.
 They started out doing localization for gaming companies, and have since branched out into many industry verticals.
 They provide an additional layer of translation management compared to services like Gengo, so for example you can request translators who specialize in a particular field such as medical translation.